Skip nav to main content.

 4. Know when they are out of their depth

-It takes guts for a call center agent to admit they need help.
+It takes guts for a contact center agent to admit they need help.
 Only the wisest of agents would acknowledge that they are wrong or in over their heads.
 Ideally, a situation like this doesn’t come up too often, but agents should never hesitate to ask, transfer, or escalate a call when they need help.
 Part of a manager’s job is helping agents feel comfortable asking questions and seeking help.

 A part of knowing how to handle a situation also includes the ability to be flexible.
 Even if that means branching out and implementing software such as IVR (Interactive Voice Response) to simplify and improve the customer experience.
 Customers place value on companies who offer immediate help — whether that is speaking to a live agent on the phone or using live chat.